 5) Set the RAM size based on your physical computer RAM availability.
 I configured 8GB in this example.

 6) Create a new virtual hard disk, VDI type, 50GB size (or more) and select a dynamically allocated type to save disk space.

 7) Click next to create the virtual machine.

 8) Go to the settings of the newly created virtual machine and edit the processor settings.
 Increase the processor cores to 2 or more.
-By default, it will create the VM with single-core, which may not enough to install the desktop experience version of the Windows 2022 server.
+By default, it will create the VM with a single-core, which may not be enough to install the desktop experience version of the Windows 2022 server.

 You can check the hardware requirements for the Windows 2022 server here at the official site.

-9) Open the Storage option and mount the downloaded server 2022 ISO file to CD/DVD drive as shown below.
+9) Open the Storage option and mount the downloaded 2022 ISO file to CD/DVD drive as shown below.